Danmoreng/llm-pen/PLAN.md

 1. Google Gemini API support (foundational for cloud-based APIs)
 2. llama.cpp support (different architecture for local models)
 3. Enhanced functions implementation (can be developed in parallel)
+4. UI/UX enhancements
-4. Integration and testing of all components
+5. Integration and testing of all components
-5. Documentation updates
+6. Documentation updates

 ## Risk Assessment